microsoft/FluidFramework/BREAKING.md

 ### GC interfaces removed from runtime-definitions

+The following interfaces available in `@fluidframework/runtime-definitions` are internal implementation details and have been deprecated for public use.
+They will be removed in an upcoming release.

+-   `IGarbageCollectionNodeData`
+-   `IGarbageCollectionState`
+-   `IGarbageCollectionSnapshotData`
+-   `IGarbageCollectionSummaryDetailsLegacy`

 ### ensureSynchronizedWithTimeout deprecated in LoaderContainerTracker

 `LoaderContainerTracker.ensureSynchronizedWithTimeout` is deprecated as it is equivalent to `LoaderContainerTracker.ensureSynchronized` and will be removed in an upcoming release.
 The `timeoutDuration` parameter from `TestObjectProvider.ensureSynchronized` will also be removed.
 Please configure the timeout for the test instead.